arriyaz/Bioinfo_scripts/conda/conda_codes.md

 ## Clone an environment
 `conda create --name newCloneEnvName --clone envname`

+## Adding a channel and moving to top of the priority list
+`conda config --add channels biobakery`

 # Viewing a list of the packages in an environment